Portal (IOU) Price Reaches $1.62 (PORTAL)

-Portal (IOU) (PORTAL) traded down 4% against the dollar during the twenty-four hour period ending at 11:00 AM ET on June 3rd.
-One Portal (IOU) token can now be bought for approximately $1.62 or 0.00002331 BTC on popular cryptocurrency exchanges.
-Portal (IOU) has a market capitalization of $2.63 billion and $124,588.79 worth of Portal (IOU) was traded on exchanges in the last day.
-In the last week, Portal (IOU) has traded 18% lower against the dollar.
+Portal (IOU) (PORTAL) traded down 4% against the dollar during the 24 hour period ending at 19:00 PM Eastern on June 5th.
+During the last week, Portal (IOU) has traded down 18% against the dollar.
+One Portal (IOU) token can now be bought for approximately $1.62 or 0.00002331 BTC on major cryptocurrency exchanges.
+Portal (IOU) has a market capitalization of $2.63 billion and $124,588.79 worth of Portal (IOU) was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.